Play audio, or download as a podcast.

 - Bluetooth – for tracking the last few feet

-Prices are tracking lower.
-As low as $6.40 on eBay (free shipping from China!) to $399.00 (That one is a house arrest ankle bracelet.)
+Not only are GPS tracker devices getting smaller, but prices are tracking lower.
+You can pick up a small GPS tracker chip for as low as $6.40 on eBay (free shipping from China!) up to $399.00 (that one is a house arrest ankle bracelet.)

-We can learn a lot from the mistakes of others.
-On-line purchaser reviews are helpful this way.
-Small and cheap GPS trackers reportedly have their problems.
+We can learn a lot from the mistakes of others when making our decision.
+Online purchaser reviews are helpful this way.
+Small and cheap GPS tracker devices reportedly have their problems.

 - Difficult to impossible to program correctly.